 Long-Term Look at the CPI

-The Consumer Price Index for Urban Consumers (CPI-U) released this morning puts the year-over-year inflation rate at 1.18%.
-It is below the 3.76% average since the end of the Second World War and below its 10-year moving average, now at 1.73%.
+The Consumer Price Index for Urban Consumers (CPI-U) released this week puts the year-over-year inflation rate at 4.99%.
+It is above the 3.76% average since the end of the Second World War and above its 10-year moving average, now at 1.75%.

 - For a comparison of headline inflation with core inflation, which is based on the CPI excluding food and energy, see this monthly update.